paveliz/TwoFragmentsExamplePart2/README.md

 activity_main.xml (portrait)

-The main layout in portrait mode, will only include the main fragment directly.
+The main layout in portrait mode will only include the main fragment directly.

 activity_main.xml (landscape)

-The main layout in landscape mode, will include the main fragment and a second framelayout that I will use as a "container" for the second fragment that will be added programmatically.
+The main layout in landscape mode will include the main fragment and a second framelayout that I will use as a "container" for the second fragment that will be added programmatically.

 Notice that this layout use a LinearLayout with an Horizontal Divider and of course, Horizontal orientation:

 android:divider="?android:dividerHorizontal"android:orientation="horizontal"

-Also, notice that I'm using the "android:layout_weight" property according the Android Developer documentation: http://developer.android.com/guide/topics/ui/layout/linear.html#Weight
+Also, notice that I'm using the "android:layout_weight" property according to the Android Developer documentation: http://developer.android.com/guide/topics/ui/layout/linear.html#Weight

 2) Second fragment detection

-Because the main activity will use the both activity_main.xml according the layout orientation I need to find a way to detect if I'm using the layout with one fragment or the layout with two fragments, because if not..., well..., nothing it's going to work well.
+Because the main activity will use both activity_main.xml according to the layout orientation I need to find a way to detect if I'm using the layout with one fragment or the layout with two fragments because if not..., well..., nothing it's going to work well.

 To do this, I basically "ask" with the following line if the second framework exists or not: